hanabi/hanabi.github.io/README.md

 * A player with a fully clued hand may give a low-value clue because they are not sure that they can play anything (and they can't discard because their hand is fully clued).
 Similar to a *Double Discard* situation, players should not read too closely into any clues given during this state.
 * If the team is out of clues and someone's hand is fully clued, then you HAVE to discard to generate a clue for them.
 Similarly, if there is only 1 clue left, you cannot steal it from them.
 * When a player is in a *Locked Hand* situation, everyone understands that they might be giving a "stall" clue.
 However, there are limits - they are not allowed to just clue anything they want.
 See the "Allowable Stall Clues" section above.
 * Players with a *Locked Hand* gain the special ability to save any card on chop.
 This is called a *Locked Hand Save*.
-However, they can only do this if there is no normal *Play Clues*, *Save Clues*, *Tempo Clues*, or *5 Stalls* to give.
+However, they can only do this if there are no higher priority clues available.
+(See the priority column in the "Allowable Stall Clues" section above.)
-* Along the same lines, players with a *Locked Hand* MUST follow general clue priority.
-For example, a *Locked* player cannot *5 Stall* if there is a normal *Play Clue* or *Save Clue* to give.
-(If they do, it will look like a *Play Clue* on the 5.)

 ### The Anxiety Play (Forcing a Locked Player to Play)